dylanesque/Cheatsheets/js.md

 JavaScript is:

--Single-threaded, meaning that one command runs at a time
+- Single-threaded, meaning that one command runs at a time

--Synchronously executed (each line is run in order that the code appears)
+- Synchronously executed (each line is run in order that the code appears)

--The simplest explanation of the event loop is this: if there is any synchronous code on the call stack waiting to be run, asynchronous code such as a function wrapped in setTimeout will not run until the sync code (including that in the global context) is cleared
+- The simplest explanation of the event loop is this: if there is any synchronous code on the call stack waiting to be run, asynchronous code such as a function wrapped in setTimeout will not run until the sync code (including that in the global context) is cleared

 ES5 Web Browser APIs with callbacks are:

--Very explicit once you understand how they work under the hood!
+- Very explicit once you understand how they work under the hood!

--.....But the response data is only available in callback form, and it's odd to think about a function to run much faster once it's passed into another function
+- ...But the response data is only available in callback form, and it's odd to think about a function to run much faster once it's passed into another function

--Not the cleanest for error handling
+- Not the cleanest for error handling

 ## Promises

 -Promises utilize a two-pronged approach: 1) Sets up a network request to browser features, 2) returns a placeholder object (the actual Promise)

--The Promise object contains two properties: a value, and an onFulfillment field.
+- The Promise object contains two properties: a value, and an onFulfillment field.

-    -Value contains the value that the promise is fetching (like JSON data from an API endpoint) -the onFulfillment properties executes code passed to it by the `.then()` method.
+- Value contains the value that the promise is fetching (like JSON data from an API endpoint) the onFulfillment properties executes code passed to it by the `.then()` method.

--Old school async browser code is queued in the callback queue (called the task queue in the specs).
+- Old school async browser code is queued in the callback queue (called the task queue in the specs).
 Async code returned by Promises is queued in the microtask queue

--Items in the microtask queue are prioritized over the microtask queue
+- Items in the microtask queue are prioritized over the microtask queue

 ### Advantages